-(2) Information on directors and executives compensation, average directors compensation within the same industry has been surveyed by Institute of Director Thailand.

-(3) In the board of directors' meeting no.4/2010 on Wednesday, November 10, 2010, the committee acknowledged the resignation of Mr. Sumeth Damrongchaitam and appointed Mr. Suwat Damrongchaitan as the replacement.
+- (2) Information on directors and executives compensation, average directors compensation within the same industry has been surveyed by Institute of Director Thailand. - (3) In the board of directors' meeting no.4/2010 on Wednesday, November 10, 2010, the committee acknowledged the resignation of Mr. Sumeth Damrongchaitam and appointed Mr. Suwat Damrongchaitan as the replacement. - (4) In the board of directors' meeting no.1/2012 on Wednesday, February 22, 2012, the directors were informed of the directors who retired by rotation, Mr.Pongsak Siwapatarakampol.
+The retirement is effective on the Annual General Shareholders Meeting 2012 on April 26, 2012.